 Slavery remains a reality in the modern world and takes place across the globe, hidden from view.
 It can affect anyone, of any age, gender or nationality and is not restricted by borders.
 Specsavers is committed to acting responsibly and trading ethically, and ensuring that the people who make our products are safe, healthy and free from human right abuses.

 During 2020/21 we have continued with our plans to broadening our understanding of modern slavery risks, strengthening our due diligence processes and increasing transparency of reporting, whilst also embedding knowledge and understanding of human rights across the Specsavers teams.
 Specsavers continues to focus and continually advances the business efforts in tackling Modern Slavery.

 This is Specsavers’ Modern Slavery statement, which has been published in accordance with section 54(1) of the Modern Slavery Act (2015).
 It follows on from our 2019/20 Modern Slavery statement and outlines our upcoming plans and commitments towards preventing and mitigating risks of modern slavery throughout our Specsavers business and supply chain.

 Our business and supply chain

-Specsavers has 37,000+ employees across support offices in Guernsey, UK, Netherlands, Denmark, Finland, Sweden, Norway, Australia, New Zealand, Shanghai and Hong Kong who work in partnership with the retail businesses in 10 countries.
+Specsavers has 35,500 employees across Guernsey, UK, Republic of Ireland, Netherlands, Denmark, Finland, Sweden, Norway, Spain, Hungary, Canada, Australia, New Zealand, Shanghai and Hong Kong.

 Regular onsite factory visits are conducted by key members of the Specsavers Supply Chain team which in turn, are reported to the supply chain operating board.
 This reporting is an opportunity to reinforce agreed due diligence processes, review progress against Specsavers commitments, escalate risks within and between categories and drive Specsavers vision to ensure the business remains committed to protecting and preserving the rights of all workers across our supply chain.